acorn-io/runtime/docs/docs/10-home.md

 ## Overview

-### Acorn

-Acorn is a technology that brings the simplicity of running containers with Docker to Kubernetes.
-It does this by providing a familiar build, run, and deploy UX to Kubernetes.
-It provides a DSL to describe your application without the boilerplate of Kubernetes YAML files.
-With the application described in the Acorn DSL, it builds a portable artifact that contains everything the application needs to run, including the Docker images.

-### What can I use Acorn for?
+### What is Acorn?

-Acorn can be used to deploy containerized applications, including multi-container apps, onto any Kubernetes cluster, from developer laptops to production clusters in the cloud.

-Packaging applications into a single portable artifact that includes all of the dependent OCI images and manifests.
-By having a single artifact to describe and run your application it makes it easier to move into air-gapped environments.

-Running production workloads on the cluster.

-Developing applications locally and moving to production without having to switch technology stacks.
+Acorn is an application packaging and deployment framework for Kubernetes.
+It introduces an application artifact called Acorn images.
+An Acorn image consists of one or more Docker images, application configuration, and deployment specification.
+Acorn images can be deployed on any dev, test, and production Kubernetes clusters.
+Acorn images enable you to develop applications locally and move to production without having to switch tools or technology stacks.

+Developers create Acorn images using an application configuration language called the Acorn Markup Language (AML).
+AML describes your application without the boilerplate of Kubernetes YAML files.
+You can use the Acorn CLI to build and deploy Acorn images and manage the resulting applications running on Kubernetes.

 ## Quickstart